skirataar/Payrole/README.md

 1. Check the troubleshooting section above
 2. Review the changelog for recent updates
 3. Ensure you're using the latest version
+4. Create an issue or pull request on GitHub

 ## License